ColasDroin/DA_IPAC_2024/README.md

 poetry env list --full-path
 ```

+Identify the virtual environment that is being used and copy the corresponding path.
 Now, open the file `source_python.sh` and replace the line `source $SCRIPT_DIR/.venv/bin/activate`with the path to the virtual environment you just found (e.g. `source /path/to/your/virtual/environment/bin/activate`).